The Nature Institute

 A Book from Nature Institute Staff

-describes the book, "The authors offer a refreshing style of
+the book, “The authors offer a refreshing style of scientific

-scientific interpretation and have brought the discussion of the issues
+interpretation and have brought the discussion of the issues to a new

-to a new level by making excellent use of current scientific findings
+level by making excellent use of current scientific findings that disclose

-that disclose how genes operate in vivo and by drawing on bioethical
+how genes operate in vivo and by drawing on bioethical discussions.”

 The Work of Martin Wagenschein